wangechi01-a/Land-Cover-Project/README.md

 2. Perform exploratory data analysis (EDA) to uncover patterns and trends.
 3. Engineer and select features to enhance model performance.
 4. Train various classification models and compare their performance.
-5. Evaluate the models using key performance metrics such as accuracy, precision, recall, and F1-score.
+5. Evaluate the models using key performance metrics such as accuracy, ROC AUC.

 #### Results

-The final model is implemented using CatBoost, which provides robust performance and improved classification accuracy by handling categorical features efficiently and reducing overfitting.
+The final model, implemented using CatBoost, demonstrated strong classification performance, effectively distinguishing between land cover types.
+The model efficiently handled categorical features and reduced overfitting, making it highly suitable for environmental and geographic analysis.